timofei7/old-ghpages/source/_posts/2013-01-11-unity-prefab-singleton.markdown

 title: "generic singleton MonoBehavior part 2: singleton self loading prefab"
 date: 2013-01-11 01:40
 comments: true
-categories:  Work
+categories: Codes
 tags: [unity3d, c#, singleton]
 ---

 I had a [previous post](blog/2012/04/26/unity-singletons/) about singletons in [Unity3D](http://www.unity3d.com) and have since added a useful functionality to that class.
 One of the useful features of a singleton is that it is self instantiating.
-As a MonoBehaviour in Unity you may have a class that has serializable public variables available within the Unity editor to allow easy tweaking of variables / for artists to modify / to hook up to other Unity compenents easily.
-Additionally you are probably using [prefabs](http://docs.unity3d.com/Documentation/Manual/Prefabs.html) to manage game components in your scenes.
+But what if you want to use the Unity editor to expose some public variables and have some other assets hooked into your singleton?
+So since you are probably using [prefabs](http://docs.unity3d.com/Documentation/Manual/Prefabs.html) to manage game components in your scenes anyway, seems like it might be useful to have a self-loading prefab for components such as the player or a gui controller.

-What I wanted to have was a prefab with a singleton on it that I could dump in the Resources folder and have it be self-loading.
-Just as singletons allow for really nice static access methods, this would allow me to really easily organize my project as a bunch of prefabs and when a level needed a particular component it would just use it, no need to instantiate and keep a reference within some big main class, nor keep it in the scene heirarchy at all to begin with.
+Just as singletons allow for really nice static access methods, this would allow me to really easily organize my project as a bunch of prefabs dumped into the Resources directory and when a level needed a particular component it would just use it, no need to instantiate and keep a reference within some big main class, nor keep it in the scene heirarchy at all to begin with.

 <!--more-->